 Big Delta Systems (BDS) is building Li-ion cells that revolutionize the way batteries are engineered, transforming the performance envelope for all batteries regardless of chemistry or form factor.
 BDS’ novel device architectures improve energy density and power simultaneously, enable safe, rapid charging, and extend the cycle life of the batteries.
 These performance improvements address the most critical limitations in applications ranging from electric vehicles to smartphones, from power tools to satellites.

-InnoSys manufactures electronic systems and applications.
-Their products include travelling wave tubes and amplifiers, voltage switching power supplies, millimetre wave power modules, and vacuum electronic devices.
-They also provide design services.
+InnoSys specializes in the manufacture of advanced electronic systems and components.
+Their product portfolio includes travelling wave tubes and amplifiers, voltage switching power supplies, millimetre wave power modules, vacuum electronic devices, and they also offer design services tailored to meet specific client needs.

 Arnoldware Applications